open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/releases/index.md

 ## Glossary
 - New and Improved **Glossary UI**
 - Easily search for Glossaries and any Glossary Term directly in the **global search**.
-- **Drag and drop Glossary Terms** within and across Glossaries to adapt your Glossaries as you build them.
 - Instead of searching and tagging their assets individually, users can add Glossary Terms to multiple **assets** from the Glossary UI.

 ## Auto PII Classification